khadija267/Opengl-Design/README.md

-# computer-gaphics-collage-course
+# Opengl Design
-c++ open gl design code of movable neil armstrong via keyboard on the moon
+Simple design of movable astronaut via keyboard in moon with displaying other planets moon rounding automatically